 The NRC representative tasked with leading the exit meeting may allow the licensee to record the exit meeting (either in audio or audio/video formats) provided the NRC is given a copy of the recording.

-The exit meeting summary in nature.
+The exit meeting is summary in nature.
 It is not necessary to go into great detail on inspection items that meet regulatory requirements; a statement describing the scope of inspection and reporting satisfactory performance can suffice.

 The information presented at an exit meeting is pre-decisional in nature and subsequent management review of the inspection results may lead to changes in the characterization of issues; this should be made clear at the outset of the meeting.
 The inspector should also point out that if changes are made in the characterization of issues, the NRC will communicate the changes to the licensee prior to the issuance of the inspection report.

-When findings are involved, the exit meeting should include a description of the finding, the standard which was not metcross-cutting aspect
+When findings are involved, the exit meeting should include a description of the finding, the standard which was not met, and the cross-cutting aspect if applicable.

 When discussing findings that are potentially greater than green, the inspector should communicate the results of the initial SDP evaluation or the information needed in order to assess the significance.